Skip to main content

 Teachers are the heroes of the back-to-school season—they spend months planning for the upcoming year, and their lessons shape the experiences and minds of younger generations.
 OSEA hopes teachers will use their products to practice a little self-care, offering them a discount in appreciation for all they do.

-6. She’s Birdie shows up for on-campus safety
+Back-to-school marketing example: She’s Birdie shows up for on-campus safety

 Subject line: 🐥10% Off Back to School Sale Starts Today!